mccdn/cdndoc/UnifiedPortalHelpDoc--EN/China Azure CDN.md

 ##View CDN Endpoint Details
 ###Endpoint General Information
-Once you created one endpoint, you can click the CDN endpoint and view general info, see details below.
+Once creating an endpoint, you can click it and view general info, see details below.

 ![003](/images/003.png)

 ###Monitor